Crypto Red Flags for Law Enforcement—How to know if your investigation involves cryptocurrency

 Figure 4: Recover seed written hidden in a daily planner. (image source: https://www.justice.gov/usao-or/page/file/1232626/download)

-- Pocket litter should also be evaluated for Bitcoin A business who operates physical kiosks that allow a person ...
+- Pocket litter should also be evaluated for Bitcoin ATMA Bitcoin ATM (Automated Teller Machine) is a business who o...
 More receipts.
 While many BATM receipts will say bitcoin, or some “bit” derivative thereof, some bitcoin ATM receipts are less conspicuous than others.
 In more inconspicuous cases, phrases such as “ledger balance” can tip you off to crypto usage.

 Figure 5: EasyBit Bitcoin ATM Receipt (image source: https://coinatmradar.com/blog/using-a-bitcoin-atm-satoshi1-machine-at-vape-dynamiks-in-athens-ga/)